 What is Active Ingredient Prescribing?

-While it’s still a way off, it’s not too early to start educating yourself about Active Ingredient Prescribing and talking to your patients about the active ingredients in their medications.
+It’s time now to start educating yourself about Active Ingredient Prescribing and talking to your patients about the active ingredients in their medications.
 The better prepared we all are for Active Ingredient Prescribing, the easier the transition will be.

 Why are we changing to Active Ingredient Prescribing?

-Active Ingredient Prescribing has been brought in for two main reasons;
+Active Ingredient Prescribing has been brought in for two main reasons:

 - To ensure prescribers and patients are more cognisant of active ingredients in their medications, with a view to reducing medication-related harm.

-What do GPs need to do?
+What do prescribers need to do?